 Project Fives Alive! in Ghana

-Project Fives Alive! began in 2008 and is a collaboration between IHI and the National Catholic Health Service.
-The project, funded by the Bill & Melinda Gates Foundation, works to assist Ghana in achieving Millennium Development Goal 4 (reducing morbidity and mortality in children under five).
+began in 2008 and ended in 2015, and was a collaboration between IHI and the National Catholic Health Service.
+The project, funded by the Bill & Melinda Gates Foundation, worked to assist Ghana in achieving Millennium Development Goal 4 (reducing morbidity and mortality in children under five).

 Safer Patients Network